 6. Listen to what they say

 Listen closely to what the other person says for effective networking.
-This will not only help you to learn more about the other person to improve your ability to network with them, but it will also help you to build a better relationship.
+This will not only help you learn more about the other person to improve your ability to network with them, but it will also help you build a better relationship.

 7. Focus on the right goal